CiscoDevNet/DNASpaces-FirehoseAPI-DetectAndLocate/README.md

-To realise the use case "Detect and Locate", this sample application consumes "Device Location Update" Event of the Cisco DNA Spaces Firehose API.
-This can be used as a starting point and reference for consuming the Cisco DNA Spaces Firehose API events.
+To realise the use case "Detect and Locate", this sample application consumes "Device Location Update" Event of the Cisco Spaces Firehose API.
+This can be used as a starting point and reference for consuming the Cisco Spaces Firehose API events.

-Sample Application consists of 3 components namely
+Sample Application consists of the below components
 1) API Server
 2) Proxy Server
 3) Client